nikolaswise/nikolas.ws/src/cv.md

 ## Work

+<date>2016 — Present</date>
+### Department Press
+#### Principle

+Department Press is a publishing house and design studio specializing in printed matter, digital experiences, and special projects.
+Department works with artists, public bureaus, and other partners who are open to collaborative process and value art and design.

+<date>2015 - Present</date>
+### University of Oregon
+#### Adjunct Instructor

+Lead workshop J608 _Introduction to Web Design_ for Multimedia Journalism masters candidates.
+Course covers web development basics including an introduction to HTML, CSS, and Javascript along with industry best-practices using Github and Markdown.
+Primarily focused on strategies for communicating with a team about design.

-<date>2013 – Present</date>
+<date>2013 – 2016</date>
 ### Esri Portland R&D
 #### Product Designer & Developer

 Work closely with [a small team ⇗](http://pdx.esri.com/) to develop and maintain [a developer-focused web product ⇗](https://developers.arcgis.com/en/) for ArcGIS.
 Work includes content strategy, information architecture, user experience & interaction analysis and development, graphic design, and implementation.
 Created and manage [a brand framework for Esri & ArcGIS web properties ⇗](http://esri.github.io/calcite-web/).
 Produce exploratory and conceptually driven projects to identify current trends in web development & design in relation to map-based data visualization experiences.
-Current project is a complete UX/UI overhaul of the popular web product <a href="https://www.arcgis.com/features/">ArcGIS Online.</a>
+Current project is a complete UX/UI overhaul of the popular web product <a href="https://www.arcgis.com/features/">ArcGIS Online ⇗</a>.

-<date>2015 - Present</date>
-### University of Oregon
-#### Adjunct Instructor

-Lead workshop J608 _Introduction to Web Design_ for Multimedia Journalism masters candidates.
-Course covers web development basics including an introduction to HTML, CSS, and Javascript along with industry best-practices using Github and Markdown.
-Primarily focused on strategies for communicating with a team about design.

 <date>2013</date>
 ### We Love Words